Shrey1306/shrey.github.io/content/projects/researchmatch.md

 Micro-cache inside the Matching Engine for 1 s hot-query bursts.

-Vector-search cache in Pinecone’s pod memory—evicts on LRU by embedding norm.
+Vector-search cache in Pinecone's pod memory—evicts on LRU by embedding norm.

 LLM response cache (S3 + Athena) keyed by [model, prompt_hash] to amortise API spend.

-What’s Next
+What's Next

 Incremental scraping using change-feeds rather than full re-crawls.